AmandaPardinho/First-Step-----Javascript-/README.md

-# First Step - JAVASCRIPT
+# **First Step - JAVASCRIPT**

-> I will need to practice a lot
+> I am a bit traumatized by JavaScript.
+Particularly, it's not a language I like to work with.
+But knowing the basics is necessary.
+This repository contains some simple exercises using this language and node to get the answer using the terminal.
 ---

 ---
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">
    <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/>